henrywu2019/BentoML/docs/source/deployment/kfserving.rst

     docker push {docker_username}/iris-classifier

-*Note: BentoML's REST interface is different than the Tensorflow V1 HTTP API that KFServing expects.
+*Note: Kappa's REST interface is different than the Tensorflow V1 HTTP API that KFServing expects.
 Requests will send directly to the prediction service and bypass the top-level InferenceService.*

-*Support for KFServing V2 prediction protocol with BentoML is coming soon.*
+*Support for KFServing V2 prediction protocol with Kappa is coming soon.*

 The following is an example YAML file for specifying the resources required to run an InferenceService in KFServing.
 Replace `{docker_username}` with your Docker Hub username